sharetribe/flex-docs/src/docs/references/transaction-process-time-expressions/index.md

 scheduled to execute 1 day after first entering the state, and another scheduled to execute 7 days before a booking starts.
 The transaction that gets executed is the one whose time point is matched first.
+However, if the first transition fails for some reason, no further automatic transitions get executed from the state.

 To learn more how to use time expression in the transaction process, see the